Ensuring legal compliance: guidelines for responsible conduct

 Our business is subject to various risks – e.g. from currency fluctuations or environmental incidents that can have an impact on commodity prices.
 As part of our integrated risk management system, we identify these risks and take preventive measures to limit them.
 We make a fundamental distinction here between company risks and supply chain risks.

-The new data protection standards under the EU General Data Protection Regulation (GDPR) pose a variety of challenges for companies – and Tchibo is no exception.
-More than before, data protection, as a management issue, is required to be integrated into all relevant business processes.
-In this way, we aim to meet the documentation and risk assessment requirements even better.
-Raising awareness among our employees and a clear distribution of tasks within the national and international business units are as essential to this as the development of a clear target vision.
+It is therefore more necessary than ever before to firmly integrate data protection as a management topic into all relevant business processes.
+In this way, we want to meet the new GDPR’s requirements for documentation and risk assessment.
+Raising our employees’ awareness and a clear distribution of tasks within the national and international corporate divisions are just as indispensable for this as the development of a clear target vision.